 - Go to Manage > Drivers and courses

-- Click on Manage drivers for the course you'd like to validate
+- Under Course and driver options click on Manage drivers for the course you'd like to validate

 - Locate the user.

-- Click on Validate (note: if this is grey the user has not completed all modules 100%; if it does not appear, the course does not need to be validated)
+- Click on Validate (note: if this is grey the user has not completed all modules 100%; if it says Revalidate then someone has already validated it; if it does not appear, the course does not need to be validated)

 - Fill out the form.
 There are a number of fields:

-- Check the driver's name appears at the top - if they haven't entered their name, contact them and get them to add it otherwise it won't appear on the certificate
+- Check the driver's name appears at the top - if they haven't entered their name, contact them and get them to add it in their Profile otherwise it won't appear on the certificate

-- Name of the qualified trainer/assessor who assessed the course (required): Enter the name here.
+- Name of the trainer/assessor who assessed the course (required): Enter the name here.
 It will appear on the certificate

-- Qualified trainer/assessor's company/employer (required): Enter the name of the company
+- Trainer/assessor's company/employer (required): Enter the name of the company

 - Upload a document: you may want to upload a scan or photo of a worksheet (e.g. a practical assessment result), driver licence or another document.
 You can only upload one file

 - Choose a date: This is the assessment date.
 Make sure this is accurate because some assessments are only valid for a certain time period.
 Choose an expiry date, if required.

 - Trainee has passed all online modules (required)